xyproto/easy/README.md

 It can also be used to give applications increased I/O priority.

+Also, being able to launch programs like `nice chill chromium` is just more fun.

 ## Related projects

 * [ion](https://github.com/xyproto/ion) is a fork of `ionice`, in 326 lines of C.